hetpatel29/Global-AI-Job-Market-Dashboard/README.md

 - Preserve the columns required by `load_jobs()` and `load_trends()` when replacing data files.
 - Install updated dependencies in a virtual environment and update `requirements.txt` when the runtime stack changes.
 - The app is designed around reactive calculations, so chart outputs should consume the existing filtered data calculations when adding new views.

-## License and Data Provenance

-No license or external data-provenance statement is currently included in this repository.
-Add the appropriate licensing and source information before public redistribution or production deployment.